On The (Gritty) Birth of Christ

 1. Mansbach in Reyhan Harmanci, “A Whim, a Book, and, Wow!,” New York Times, April 28, 2011, http://www.nytimes.com/2011/04/29/us/29bcbart.html?scp=1&sq=adam%20mansbach&st=cse.

 2. William J. Becker Jr., “The Santa Monica Nativity Scene Case: Why We Lost,” American Thinker, November 21, 2012, http://www.americanthinker.com/2012/11/the_santa_monica_nativity_scene_case_why_we_lost.html.

-Hollis Phelps is an assistant professor of religion at Mount Olive College, Mount Olive, North Carolina.
-He is the author of Alain Badiou: Between Theology and Anti-theology, which is forthcoming from Acumen Publishing in January 2013.
+Hollis Phelps is an assistant professor of religion at The University of Mount Olive.
+He is the author of Alain Badiou: Between Theology and Anti-Theology.